Farebi Shahzada

-Farebi Shahzada also called The Shepherd, is a 1931 Indian cinema's action silent film directed by A. R. Kardar.
+Farebi Shahzada, also called The Shepherd, is a 1931 Indian action silent film directed by A. R. Kardar.
 The film was also known as Gudaria Sultan or The Shepherd King and was the fourth of seven films Kardar produced under Kardar's United Players Corporation, Lahore.

 The film starred Gul Hamid, Gulzar and M. Ismail with Hiralal.
 The other actors in the cast included Hassan Din, Ahmed Din, Haider Shah and Fazal Shah.
 Farebi Shahzada, like Kardar's earlier films was also released at The Deepak cinema in Bhati Gate area of Lahore.